Corpse paint: History and usage

-The earliest rock groups to wear makeup similar to corpse paint included Screamin' Jay Hawkins and Arthur Brown in the 1960s; Secos & Molhados, Alice Cooper, Kiss and guitarist Zal Cleminson of the Sensational Alex Harvey Band in the 1970s whose makeup, colorful clothes and menacing demeanor evoked the evil clown trope.
-Later that decade, shock rock and heavy metal influenced punk rock bands like the Misfits and singer David Vanian of The Damned.
+The earliest rock groups to wear body painting similar to corpse paint included Screamin' Jay Hawkins and Arthur Brown in the 1960s.
+In the 1970s, examples of black and white face paint by rock & roll performers included Secos & Molhados, Alice Cooper, Klaus Nomi, Lou Reed and Kiss.
+Guitarist Zal Cleminson of the Sensational Alex Harvey Band wore face paint and colorful clothes, performing in a menacing demeanor that evoked the evil clown trope.
+Later that decade, punk rock acts like the Misfits and singer David Vanian of The Damned also used black and white face paint.
 On seeing shock rock pioneer Arthur Brown performing his US number two hit "Fire" in 1968, Alice Cooper states, "Can you imagine the young Alice Cooper watching that with all his make-up and hellish performance?
-It was like all my Halloweens came at once!."
+It was like all my Halloweens came at once!"

-In the 1980s, Hellhammer and King Diamond of Mercyful Fate (who used face paint similar to corpse paint as early as 1978 in his band Black Rose) were among the early metal groups to use corpse paint.
-Per "Dead" Ohlin was the first to explicitly associate stylized face paint with an attempt to look like a corpse according to Mayhem drummer Jan Axel "Hellhammer" Blomberg.
-Other groups soon followed suit, including Hellhammer's later incarnation Celtic Frost.
+In the late 1970s and '80s, such face paint began to be more associated with metal performers.
+Vocalist King Diamond of Mercyful Fate used face paint similar to corpse paint as early as 1978 in his band Black Rose, while Hellhammer and their later incarnation as Celtic Frost also wore similar face paint.
+Per "Dead" Ohlin was the first to explicitly associate stylized face paint with an attempt to look like a corpse according to drummer Jan Axel "Hellhammer" Blomberg of Mayhem.
 Brazilian band Sarcófago also pioneered the look, being dubbed by Metal Storm magazine as the first band with "true" corpse paint.
 However, Necrobutcher insists that his band Mayhem was the first to use corpse paint and credits the band's singer Per "Dead" Ohlin with coining the term.
 Early corpse paint was meant simply to highlight an individual's features and make them look "dead."

 Bands of the early Norwegian black metal scene used corpse paint extensively.
 Early vocalist of Mayhem Per "Dead" Ohlin started wearing it in the late 1980s.
 According to Necrobutcher, Mayhem's bass player: "It wasn't anything to do with the way Kiss and Alice Cooper used makeup.
 Dead actually wanted to look like a corpse.
 He didn't do it to look cool."
 In the early 1990s, other Norwegian black metal bands followed suit and their style and sound was adopted by bands around the world.
-Eventually, some Norwegian bands—such as Emperor and Satyricon—stopped wearing corpse paint, often citing its loss of meaning or trendiness due to use by so many bands.
+Eventually, some Norwegian bands—such as Emperor and Satyricon—stopped wearing corpse paint, often citing its loss of individualistic meaning, as well as its increased trendiness, due to use by so many bands.